Simple Crock Pot Pork Tenderloin with Vegetables, bathed in a rich tangy gravy. A perfect family meal any day of the week!

 I’m trying to remedy the pork-less rut this spring, by cooking some of my favorite pork laden comfort foods.

-Crock Pot Pork Loin with Vegetables is an old classic I’ve made for years, just not as often as I would like.
+Crock Pot Pork Tenderloin with Vegetables is an old classic I’ve made for years, just not as often as I would like.

 It’s extremely simple to make, with just one whole pork tenderloin, a few veggies, and a simple pour-over sauce that turns into a rich savory-sweet gravy while cooking.
 What’s not to love?

-To make Crock Pot Pork Loin with Vegetables, sear a large pork loin in a skillet to seal in the juices and create a crust.
+To make Crock Pot Pork Tenderloin with Vegetables, sear a large pork loin in a skillet to seal in the juices and create a crust.